 Essential oils are optional in bath bombs, but most people enjoy the soothing scent they add to a bath.
 Popular options include lavender, tea tree oil, orange, lilac, peppermint, lemongrass, and eucalyptus.

-Cosmetology student Collin Hilgenberg goes LIVE on Facebook at La’ James International College in Des Moines to show everyone how to make their very own Bath Bombs
+A student Collin Hilgenberg at our cosmetology school in Des Moines goes LIVE on Facebook to show everyone how to make their very own Bath Bombs

 What You Need: